 It’s almost like the developers of today release beta-test-quality software, masquerading as a finished product, to the masses, hoping they won’t notice.
 The new “features” come across as mere window dressing, a flimsy excuse for us to download it.

-And each new release is purported to be an unspoken apology for the issues they finally admit the last update caused, after denying that fact (at least until everyone had already downloaded it; then they’re all, “surprise, suckers!”
+And each new release is purported to be an unspoken apology (without the appropriate remorse) for the issues they finally admit the last update caused, after denying that fact (at least until everyone had already downloaded it; then they’re all, “surprise, suckers!”
 Like we didn’t know).

 Hell, even more (and more) tech-based websites are becoming more brave and starting to advise users either to wait to upgrade to the latest version of an OS, or perhaps to avoid that OS altogether.
 That’s saying something.